commitizen/cz-jira-smart-commit/README.md

 Questions in the array passed to inquirer.prompt are a series of objects.
 Each one should have a type property (`type: 'input'` is a good place to start), a name for the question, and a message that the user will see as a prompt.

 Question objects take a function called validate as an optional property.
-This should return true if the message passes.
-I omit the validate function from most of my projects, but you could write your own.
+I've included one helper validate function called exists, so if you want to make a field required you can add `validate: exists`.
+You can also look at exists() for the expected input and output of validate functions.
 If you're curious about input types or validate functions, head over to the [inquirer.js docs](https://www.npmjs.com/package/inquirer).

 Adding questions to the array of objects makes them available in the answers object.
 Each answer is a value keyed to the name you gave the question.
 So, to put to the answers to questions in your commit message, access them by their names in the formatCommit function.